Kiritow/wg-ops/Readme.md

 Set `net.ipv4.ip_forward` to 1.
 Enable ip packet forward.

+**enable-dns-reload**

+Enable DNS reloader for peers with endpoint.
+For each peer, a [transient timer and service](https://www.freedesktop.org/software/systemd/man/systemd-run.html) will be created and try resolving endpoint domain name every 30 seconds.
+If the dns record of a domain changes, wg-ops will try to update wireguard interface endpoint settings live.

 **iptables-forward**

 Add iptables rules to accept forward from this wireguard interface.
 Example: `iptables -A FORWARD -i wg0 -j ACCEPT`